eunid/netID-docs/docs/sso/doc_sso_developer.md

 Token requests are carried out after the callback to the client in order to exchange the code provided for an access token for the userinfo endpoint.
 It is absolutely necessary that the code used remains unmodified.

 The netID Broker endpoint for token requests is <https://broker.netid.de/token>.
-Credential need to be provided via basic authentication
+Credentials need to be provided via basic authentication

 ```bash
 https://broker.netid.de/token?